 Legitimate software usually provides an option to update your software automatically.
 Automatic updates allow you to get the latest security fixes as quickly as possible without doing anything.
 You can let your device do all the work when newer software or app versions are available.

-There are some reasons to disable automatic updates.
+There are some reasons to disable automatic software updates.
 If you like knowing what changes or improvements are coming to apps or software, you can turn off automatic updates to keep yourself informed.
 Turning off automatic updates also allows you to control when they happen.
 But, some app or software updates involve critical security fixes that hackers actively seek.
 If you disable automatic updates, stay tuned to any announcements the developer may have about security updates to keep data secure.

-Watch for fake software updates
+Watch out for fake software updates